MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-environments.md

 # Choose your build environment

-Teams Toolkit in Visual Studio Code offers set of environments to build your Teams app.
-You can choose the suitable environment that best suits your app.
+Microsoft Teams Toolkit in Visual Studio Code offers set of environments to build your Teams app.
+If you create an app using Teams Toolkit for Visual Studio Code, then you can manage the app in the Developer Portal.
+You can choose a suitable environment that best suits your app.
 It supports the following build environments:

 * JavaScript/TypeScript
 * SharePoint Framework (SPFx)